Best Places To Live In UK

 9. Edinburgh – Score 90.57

-One of the fastest-growing and most innovative cities, Edinburgh, the capital city of Scotland, is one of the best places to live and work in the UK.
-This city has all the essential elements to live peacefully and has some incredible cultural attractions.
+One of the fastest-growing and most innovative cities, Edinburgh, the capital city of Scotland, is one of the best places to live in the UK.
+This city has all the essential elements to live peacefully with a thriving cultural scene.
 Edinburgh has been Scotland’s cultural and spiritual heartland for decades now.
 This stunning city is filled with museums, art galleries, medieval streets and some remarkable architectural examples.
 It is the home to the Royal Bank of Scotland, making it a great choice for financial services and banking in the UK.
 Thus, it is also known as Scotland’s financial heart.

 It also boasts of hosting the best cultural services and art celebrations in the form of the Edinburgh Fringe Festival.
 If you are looking to live in a place filled with a rich heritage, welcoming people, excellent career opportunities and a flourishing economy, Edinburgh is the best place for you.